nivesh2/webpageCrawler/README.md

 #Webpage crawler Using Node.JS

-Entry point is `app.js` and `global.js` is more like a configuraitons file for the crawler.
+Entry point is `index.js` and `global.js` is more like a configuraitons file for the crawler.
+Depth to crawl the webpage will be prompted during program execution.

 ### constarints:
  - this will crawl only anchor tag links, not that of image href or `<from>` tag actions links